8 Things to Know and Do When You Come Out

 Deciding who to tell might be an easy choice.
 You may choose to tell a parent, sibling, close friend or even a therapist.
 Some people will choose a combination of acquaintances to tell, whilst deliberately not telling others.

 If you don’t want your confidant to share your news further, you should ask them to keep the news between the two of you.

 3. Keep safety in mind

-Although some people feel safe to broadcast their orientation or identity far and wide, this won’t be the case for everyone.
-Sadly, across the world, including within the USA, discrimination still exists for gay and transgender people.
+Although some people feel safe broadcasting their orientation or identity far and wide, this won’t be the case for everyone.
+Sadly, across the world, including within the USA, discrimination still exists against gay and transgender people.

 Be diligent in your research before you come out.
 Check for any laws that protect you against discrimination, and see if your workplace has an anti-discrimination policy that would protect you should an announcement in the office be received negatively.